-Tree Shaking, a modern dead code elimination algorithm for ECMAScript 2015+ is one of the most anticipated features in the upcoming Webpack 2.
+Tree Shaking, a modern dead code elimination algorithm for ECMAScript 2015+ is one of the most anticipated features in Webpack 2.
 By eliminating unused ES6 exports, Webpack can further help the minification process to get your bundle much smaller than ever before.

 In the sample code below, I will show how my new Webpack 2 configuration helped cut 28% out of my already optimized Webpack 1 project.

 Webpack 2 now knows how to work out the imports natively, without having to convert them to CommonJS modules.
 This is very important because CommonJS exports leaves references alive, meaning everything you declared in exports will have to be included in your final build.

 To cut a long story short, you need to slightly adjust your .babelrc configuration.
 Instead of es2015 preset, you’ll need a new one named ‘babel-preset-es2015-native-modules’.
 This preset tells Babel to skip CommonJS module conversion during the transpilation process.

 “presets”: [“es2015-native-modules”, “react”]

 Your Babel configuration is now ready.
 Essentially, this was all it takes for tree shaking to work in Webpack 2.

 Now, let’s shift focus on some of the important updates in Webpack 2 configuration for those who want to convert from v1.x.

 Tree shaking works out of the box in Webpack 2.
 If you have an existing project, chances are you will want to upgrade your old configuration.
 Alternatively, some of you might use seed projects that were meant to work with Webpack 1.x.
 Let’s review just a few of the breaking changes that will likely require you to update some of the settings.